pyodide/pyodide/docs/usage/type-conversions.md

 ### Using a Javascript callback with an existing Python function
 If you want to pass a Javascript callback to an existing Python function, you should destroy the argument when you are done.
-This can be a bit painful to get correct, becauase using a `PyProxy` is a bit painful.
+This can be a bit tedious to get correct, because of `PyProxy` usage constraints.
 ```pyodide
 function callback(arg){
     let res_method = arg.result;